Nikki Martinez is an audio producer and consultant for mental health and wellness apps.

 A voiceover artist, writer, poet, and painter from the Philippines, she has worked in television, radio, digital and print publications in Asia, East Africa, and Europe.

 She co-creates apps, travel documentaries, audio stories, books, and more.

-Storytelling as an art form is making a comeback.
-I feel lucky to be alive at a time when oral traditions can now be kept as digital downloads.
-That, while my children are away this weekend, I can still tell them Greek Myths before bedtime—with an app link.
+It's a blessing to be alive at a time when oral traditions can now be kept as digital downloads.
+While my children are away this weekend, I can still tell them Greek Myths before bedtime—with an app link.

 When people ask how I became a travel writer and storyteller, I remember it was all unexpected.
 Growing up, I moved between the countries my parents traveled: India, Thailand, the Philippines.